 Illumina’s TruSight Oncology 500 kit provides clinicians with information on mutations in about 500 genes found in solid tumours.
 The aim is to make sequencing-based diagnostics easy enough to be carried out by non-specialists.
 Ion Torrent is also developing this approach.
 ‘We envisage that we can get next generation sequencing to be simple enough, both from the technical wet side operation, and the bioinformatics, for a majority of labs who are involved in pathology workflows to be able to run it,’ says Felton.
 The latest system requires only 10 minutes of hands-on time to get from sample to report.

 Ultimately for NGS to become routine and available to all cancer patients, ‘[we need] more clinical trials in which genome sequencing is compared with [the] standard of care, to show that there is a clinical, as well as economic benefit,’ says Ross.
-‘Certain healthcare systems are starting to embrace human whole genome sequencing, ’he adds, pointing to Genomics England’s 100,000 Genomes Project, to sequence NHS patients with cancers and rare diseases.
+‘Certain healthcare systems are starting to embrace human whole genome sequencing, ’he adds, pointing to NHS England’s Genomic Medicine Service, which aims to sequence NHS patients with cancers and rare diseases.

 Infectious disease monitoring – the Covid-19 challenge